 Is your WordPress blog not speedy and you want to speed up WordPress blog?

-Is your WordPress blog or website taking to much time to load?
+Is your WordPress blog or website taking too much time to load?

-Then you have dropped to the right place, and I will be sharing with you all the tips and techniques which can help you to speed up your WordPress Blog or WordPress website.
+Then you have dropped to the right place because I will be sharing with you all the tips and techniques which can help you to speed up your WordPress Blog or WordPress website.

 Before I start explaining that how can you increase the speed of your WordPress website, you should know that why it is important to increase the Speed of your WordPress website.